JumpMind/symmetric-android-client-demo/README.md

 To generate the libs directory, clone the symmetric-ds GitHub repository and run the following command in the symmetric-assemble directory:
 ./gradlew androidDistZip

-The libs directory will be outputted in a .zip archive to the symmetric-android/build/distributions/
+The libs directory will be outputted in a .zip archive to the symmetric-android/build/distributions/ directory

-Copy the generated libs directory into the app/ directory of the android project and build the android project
+Copy the entire generated libs directory into the app directory of the android project and build the android project

 # Please Note